Validation of TOI-1221 b: A warm sub-Neptune exhibiting TTVs around a Sun-like star: Analysis

-The first step in validating a planetary candidate is to rule out as many false positive scenarios as possible.
-The most likely ones to occur in \tess{} observations involve transiting objects that are non-planetary in nature, either physically bound to the host, or simply situated in close sky-projected proximity.
-When considering bound stellar companions, we can test for a number of typical indicators.
+The most likely false positives to mimic an exoplanet in \tess{} observations involve transiting objects that are non-planetary in nature.
+They may be physically bound to the host, or simply situated in close sky-projected proximity.
+We can test for a number of typical indicators and scenarios.